Probing Bose-enhanced Inflaton Decay with Gravitational Waves: Production of gravitational waves

 The Bose-enhanced decay of the inflaton not only alters the reheating dynamics, as investigated in the previous section, but also leads to novel GW signatures.
 In this section, we compute the production of gravitons ($h$) from the following processes\footnote{For the Feynman diagrams of these processes and their corresponding amplitudes and production rates, we refer to Ref.~\cite{Bernal:2025lxp}.}

 in which inflatons and reheatons can self-annihilate, coannihilate, or decay.
 We consider all possible tree-level diagrams with at most four external particles that include at least one graviton.
 In addition, throughout this section, we assume $\mu>\mu_c$.
+Furthermore, we emphasize that the reheaton eventually decays into SM particles, with an interaction rate low enough to ensure that the decay occurs late and that the reheatons remain non-thermalized until the end of reheating.

 As preliminary general comments, we note that the first process $\varphi\varphi\to hh$ tends to be independent of $\mu$ as long as $\mu \gg \mu_c$.
 The other three processes depend on the population of the residual particles $\phi$, which is roughly proportional to $\mu^{-2}$, as suggested by Eq.~\eqref{eq:Y-phi-stable}.
 For $\phi\to\varphi\varphi h$ and $\varphi\phi\to\varphi h$, although both have $\varphi$ in the final states, only the former can be Bose enhanced.
 The latter produces $\varphi$ with $p_\varphi$ always above $m_\phi/2$ while the momentum distribution of the background particles $\varphi$ peaks at $p_\varphi\simeq\frac{m_\phi}{2}\frac{a_I}{a}$.